Bankruptcy

 Background

 Personal bankruptcies are generally filed under Chapter 7 or Chapter 13 of the U.S. Bankruptcy Code.
-In the former, debt is discharged.
-In the latter, debt is restructured.
 A Chapter 7 bankruptcy allows an individual to discharge unsecured debt after selling unprotected assets to pay creditors.
 In 2022, 37 percent of filings were under Chapter 13.
 In a Chapter 13 bankruptcy, individuals seek to restructure their debt so they can catch up on their home mortgage, car loan, or similar secured debt over a period of three to five years, with the goal of restoring their financial stability and keeping their home and other vital possessions.
+The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) has made it more difficult to file Chapter 7 bankruptcy.
+Thus, more debtors must file Chapter 13 bankruptcy and enter into repayment agreements with creditors.

 BAPCPA does not address the lack of homestead protection for residents of manufactured housing.
 This type of housing is more prevalent among groups with lower incomes and older Americans.
 In fact, BAPCPA seems to exacerbate the hardship.
 The law also limits the ability of Chapter 13 filers to receive a court-ordered reduction of a mortgage when it is larger than the appraised value of the manufactured home (also known as cramming down).
 It also removed a bankruptcy judge’s discretion to reduce the petitioner’s indebtedness by the amount of the purchase price of a manufactured home.
 It required the use of the home’s market value at the time of filing instead.
 Manufactured homes generally depreciate in value over time (see also Manufactured Housing).

-Bankruptcy courts are prohibited from modifying terms of loans on primary residences.
+Bankruptcy courts are prohibited from modifying the terms of loans on primary residences.
 However, loans on vacation homes, investment properties, and yachts may be modified.

 BANKRUPTCY: Policy